|No origination or prepayment-penalty fees||Funding time frame: 7+ business days|

 - Co-signers allowed — If your credit isn’t great, the ability to apply for a personal loan with a co-signer can be a great option.
 Laurel Road offers this — so that could improve your odds of getting approved for a loan or receiving a lower interest rate.

 Who a Laurel Road loan is good for

 If you’re a medical professional or resident/fellow, a Laurel Road personal loan could be worth a look.
 Beyond those specific career fields, Laurel Road may also be a good option for people with strong credit.
 (But you’ll still want to shop around, because some lenders offer lower starting interest rates.)

 Laurel Road could also be a good option if you don’t need a very short or long loan term.
 With the exception of its physician-specific loans, the company only offer three-, four- and five-year terms.
-If you only want to take out a small loan, it might not make sense to pay it off over three years or more.
+If you only want to take out a small personal loans, it might not make sense to pay it off over three years or more.

 How to apply with Laurel Road

 To be eligible for a Laurel Road personal loan, you’ll need to be a U.S. citizen or permanent resident with a valid I-551 card showing at least 10 years between the “Resident Since” date and the “Card Expires” date.
 And your credit and debt-to-income ratio will also affect your eligibility.

 Laurel Road offers a prequalification option to check your eligibility and potential rate before you move on to the final application.
 That soft credit inquiry won’t hurt your credit scores, but submitting your full application will result in a hard credit inquiry, which can lower your scores by a few points.

 Laurel Road’s initial application can be filled out online in a matter of minutes.
 But if you need to get your hands on the money quickly, Laurel Road may not be the best choice.
 The company says that the average approved loan is funded in about seven business days.